pavankramadugu/CSE535-ZenTrade-Group35/README.md

 - `cdk`: Contains cdk code for AWS deployment.
 - `lambda`: The folder which contains the code for the AWS lambda
     - `app.py`: The starting point of the lambda which contains the code for proper routing.
-    - `stock_analysis.py`: The file which deals with fetching of the records from recommendations.py file
+    - `stock_analysis.py`: The file that deals with fetching the records from the recommendations.py file
-    - `users.py`: The file which deals with the Create, read, delete operations of the user database.
+    - `users.py`: The file that deals with the Create, read, and delete operations of the user database.
--`layers`: contains all the dependencies required for the deployment of the lambda functiosn in AWS.
+-`layers`: contains all the dependencies required for deployment of the lambda functions in AWS.
-- `tests`: The directory which contains the unittest cases
+- `tests`: The directory which contains the unit-test cases
     - `test_stock_analysis.py`: Contains unit tests for the functions in `stock_ana;lysis.py`.
     - `test_users.py`: Contains unit tests for the functions in `users.py`